 "The BP suspension will temporarily prevent the company and the named affiliates from getting new federal government contracts, grants or other covered transactions until the company can provide sufficient evidence to EPA demonstrating that it meets federal business standards," said the EPA in a statement.

-"Suspensions are a standard practice when a responsibility question is raised by action in a criminal case."'Resolve and lift' ban
+"Suspensions are a standard practice when a responsibility question is raised by action in a criminal case."

 The EPA and BP both said that the temporary ban would not affect existing agreements BP has with the government.

 The oil giant added that the suspension may in fact be lifted quite soon.